-The Executive Speaker Series invites national and international business leaders to discuss critical business and economic issues before an audience of students, faculty and community members.
+The Executive Speaker Series invites business leaders and other experts to discuss critical business and economic issues before an audience of business professionals, community members, faculty and students.

 Paul Traub, Senior Business Economist, Federal Reserve Bank of Chicago

-Murray Feldman, host of the Feldman Report on WWJ Newsradio 950
+Murray Feldman, host of the Feldman Report, WWJ Newsradio 950

-Dr. Brian Patrick Green, Czarnecki Chaired Professor, UM-Dearborn College of Business
+Dr. Brian Patrick Green, Czarnecki Collegiate Professor, UM-Dearborn College of Business

 7:30 am - Registration and networking breakfast

 8:10 am - Welcome and panel discussion

 University of Michigan-Dearborn, College of Business